America’s Addiction Crisis 2018: We Have To Do Better

 The discussion, despair and frustration of America’s addiction epidemic only intensified and grew louder throughout 2017.
 As an unfortunate explanation point, The Centers for Disease Control and Prevention (CDC) recently announced that 63,600 Americans died from a drug overdose in 2016- an average of 174 a day.
 Thoughts are that those numbers will only increase once the 2017 numbers are reported in the future (thus far, the CDC only has number through May.)
-Those numbers are a staggering statistic and clearly only demonstrate the tip of the iceberg, as millions more Americans are directly impacted by addiction, alcoholism and substance use disorder and the numbers only increase when factoring in the number of families and communities negatively impacted daily by the scourge of addiction.
+Those numbers are a staggering statistic and clearly only demonstrate the tip of the iceberg, as millions more Americans are directly impacted by addiction, alcoholism and substance use disorder and the numbers only increase when factoring in the number of families and communities negatively impacted daily by the scourge of it.

 In 2017 the American conversation regarding the addiction epidemic turned into a clamor, with television, newspaper and magazine stories covering the topic regularly.
 Not a day went by without a news story regarding addiction and its impact on American communities throughout the country.
 But while the conversation grew, the epidemic continued to rise and the problem got worse.
 It reached levels of national importance and we as a nation talked still.
 Yet the epidemic shows little signs of slowing down.
 As we close out 2017, it is time to look towards the future and stop the talking and focus on action.
 It is time to focus on solutions on how to fix America’s biggest health crisis.
 As we enter the new year of 2018, it is time for action.
 We as a society have to do better, we must do better if we are going to come together and end this pandemic that is destroying our families and communities.

 What is most unacceptable in the midst of this crisis is that addiction is treatable and most of those people in need of addiction treatment are not receiving it.
-Part of it is the social stigma associated with addiction, part of it is the shame felt by the individual suffering, part of it is the approach that society takes towards addiction and part of it is the lack of access to treatment available to those in need.
+Part of it is the social stigma associated with it, part of it is the shame felt by the individual suffering, part of it is the approach that society takes towards addiction and part of it is the lack of access to treatment available to those in need.

 As 2018 begins, we must take steps to improve our approach to addiction or else the numbers of impacted individuals, families and communities will rise and more loved ones will be lost to overdose, suicide or, at best, a life of hopelessness and despair.
 So what can we do?
 What MUST we do as a country to combat and overcome this public health issue ravaging our communities?

 First, we need to all come together and acknowledge addiction is a disease and a health issue, not a moral failing or an act of criminality.
 We need to take steps to educate society as a whole about the disease of addiction as a health issue, so that the shame does not keep individuals and families silent and does not act as a barrier for them to seek life-saving help.
-We need to advertise, educate and outreach our communities on what addiction is and how it can be treated.
+We need to advertise, educate and outreach our communities on what it is and how it can be treated.
 Those individuals in recovery need to overcome their own obstacles and speak out about their own personal recovery.
 The more people talk about their recovery, the more society begins to see addiction as a health issue that impacts all races, colors, creeds, sexual orientations, geographic areas and socioeconomic status.
 The more people speak out about their own recovery, the more those individuals and families suffering can begin to identify and then believe that recovery is possible.

 We need to stop treating addiction is a crime and begin to treat it as a health issue.
 We need to stop locking up those suffering from substance use disorder and rather create avenues where they can access treatment.
 The War on Drugs was an epic failure.
 It is now time to take a different, helpful and loving approach to those in need.